-At Suttons and Robertsons, we accept items of value as security for a pawnbroking loan and we are pleased to specialise in luxury branded and high-value items.
+At Suttons and Robertsons, we accept items of value as security for a pawnbroking loan and we are pleased to specialise in luxury branded high-value items.
 These may include watches, jewellery, antiques, fine art and luxury and classic cars.

 A pawnbroking transaction is a very simple and straightforward agreement that can be traced back to both Ancient Rome and Greece.
-Pawnbroking is a smart way to access short term finance.
+Pawnbroking is a smart way to access short-term finance.
 You simply lodge your item of value with the pawnbroker.
 This is taken as security against the loan that the pawnbroker then advances to you.
 Your item(s) are then kept safe for a maximum of six months and are then redeemed by you when you repay your original loan amount together with the agreed interest payment.
 This is clearly shown in the agreement.
-Although the contractual term of a pawn agreement is a maximum of six months, you are under no obligation to keep the loan for the full six months.
+Although the contractual term of a pawn agreement is a maximum of six months, and you are under no obligation to keep the loan for the full six months.
 You can redeem your item at any point during your loan period, from the day after the loan starts to the due date of settlement.

 The Pawnbroking Loan Process

-- Submit an online enquiry form including all the information that you have and we will respond to you by phone or email
+- Submit an online enquiry form, including all the information that you have and we will respond to you by phone or email

 - Visit us in one of our London stores